 The mission of Brown Family Environmental Center (BFEC) is to conserve natural diversity and engage people of all ages with nature.
-The BFEC is a part of Kenyon College, and also serves the general public by providing programs, school field trips, and access to our 480-acre preserve.
+The BFEC is a part of Kenyon College, and also serves the general public by providing programs, events, school field trips, and access to our 480-acre preserve.

 The 480-acre BFEC preserve spans the rolling hills of the State Scenic Kokosing River valley.
 We manage a diverse array of habitats to promote natural diversity, teaching and self-guided learning for students and community members of all ages.

 Part of our mission is to share the story of Ohio's landscape, which has experienced extraordinary change in the last 200 years.
 Forests once blanketed the state, but coverage shrank to just 10% in the early 1900's.
 Forests have now grown back over about one-third of Ohio, and many species of wildlife have returned.
 What will our surroundings look like in 2100?

 The goal of the BFEC is to help the land return to a healthy, self-sustaining ecosystem through strategies ranging from reforestation to education.
 This vision provides a future for Ohio’s natural diversity, as well as one offering clean air, clean drinking water and a beautiful place for the Knox County residents to call home.

 On the BFEC's nine miles of trail, visitors can experience the serene waters of the Kokosing River, towering grasses in our prairie, a spring chorus of frogs in our wetlands, or the cool canopy of our beech-maple forests.
 Visitors looking for relaxation can enjoy picnic tables in our pavilion or comfy chairs in our wildlife garden, which features over sixty species of native plants and the many butterflies and birds they attract.